|Tetralogy of Fallot and the Adult Patient

 Other patients received the original Blalock-Taussig shunt.
 As it was composed of the patient's own tissue, this shunt would often enlarge over time and also result in PVOD.
 Nevertheless, the benefits of the surgical repair of Tetralogy of Fallot make it far superior to all of the shunt procedures, which tend to cause pulmonary hypertension, overload of the left ventricle, and other side effects.
 Therefore, a repair operation is often performed later in life, resulting in increased tolerance for exercise, the elimination of cyanosis, and other benefits.

-Patients after primary surgical repair of Tetralogy in childhood will often require further surgical repairs, especially replacement of the pulmonary valve to minimize right ventricular volume overload as a result of the complete pulmonary insufficiency that is a consequence of the Tetralogy repair.
+Patients after primary surgical repair of Tetralogy in childhood will often require further surgical repairs, especially replacement of the pulmonary valve as a young adult to minimize right ventricular volume overload as a result of the complete pulmonary insufficiency that is a consequence of the Tetralogy repair.